 After breakfast drive to Karakol.
-You will be visiting Skazka Canyon, also known as the Fairy Tale Canyon, which was named due to its bizarre rock formations, including depictions of considered one of the most beautiful in the Issyk Kul area.
-Continue to Karakol..
+You will be visiting Skazka Canyon, also known as the Fairy Tale Canyon, which was named due to its bizarre rock formations, including depictions of snakes, dragons and hippopotamuses.

-Shortly after, meet with a "Berkutchi", a Golden Eagle hunter and watch a hunting demonstration whilst gaining insight into the diverse religious influences when stopping at the striking Holy Trinity Orthodox Church and Chinese mosque from the outside.
+Shortly after, meet with a "Berkutchi", a Golden Eagle hunter and watch a hunting demonstration whilst gaining insight into this millennia-old Kyrgyz tradition.